aiacovella/iot-series-part-two/README.md

 	node device.js
 	```

 	At this point you should be seeing the mock device data appear in the terminal in which you executed the subscribe command.
-If this is working, you can continue.
+If this is working, you can terminate the device.js script and continue.

 * Running the application

-  Navigate to the "server" subdirectory underneith the directory you checked out from github and execute the following:
+  Navigate to the "server" subdirectory below the directory you checked out from github and execute the following:

   ```
   sbt run